moskytw/mosky-mini-configs/README.md

 The _config_ target even supports the remote shell of rsync.
 I wrote another private script to configure bunch of servers.
 Awesome. 😎

-The Makefile also have an _uninstall_ target.
+The Makefile also has an _uninstall_ target.
 The target removes, not restores, the configs installed by _install_ and won't uninstall the packages installed by _extra-install_.